CSC207-UofT/course-project-hairless-codemen/phase2/design_document.md

-- **Howard Xiao:**
+- **Howard Xiao:** Pull request #9:

-  My significant pull request is pull request #9, in which I changed the underlying data structure of storages from ArrayList to HashMap, and also created a static interface Storable.
+I changed the underlying data structure of storages from ArrayList to HashMap, and also created a static interface Storable.
 This pull request is significant because the team decision of changing the underlying data structure of storages is implemented in this pull request, which is one of the most important design decisions we made (see more in 4.a).
 Also, I decided to extract a static interface for storage classes so that we can use static methods in methods in ItemStorage and UserStorage.
 Added OrderStorage.